dharmafly/pablo-docs/_posts/2175-01-01-collections.md

         });

-Many methods can both read and write changes to SVG elements:
+## Read/write methods

+Many methods can either get or set properties on the elements.

     // Set an attribute
     shape.attr('fill', 'orange');